Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Methodology

 Second, we introduce two architectural improvements to enhance performance while reducing computational overhead.
 We replace the C2f blocks with CSP blocks featuring three Conv modules (referred to as C3), which incorporate an additional Conv module and enhance feature representation with minimal computational overhead.
 We also substitute the up- and down-sampling Conv blocks in the backbone and neck, as well as those in the bottleneck modules, with GhostConv \cite{Han2020}.
 This lightweight convolution variant reduces both computational and parameter overhead by generating feature maps through a two-stage process; a primary convolution produces a low-dimensional representation ($\lfloor c_{out}/2\rfloor$ channels), which is then concatenated with the output of a secondary depthwise convolution of matching dimensions.

 Third, to address the inherent challenges of small object detection, we replace the standard IoU loss with PIoU2 \cite{Liu2024}.
-This modified loss function incorporates two key mechanisms: an adaptive penalty factor based on target size, calculated from the average absolute distance between corresponding edges of prediction and ground truth boxes, and a non-monotonic focusing mechanism that concentrates learning on bounding boxes with moderate prediction quality, thereby improving convergence on challenging small objects.
+This modified loss function features an adaptive penalty factor based on target size (calculated from the average absolute distance between corresponding edges of prediction and ground truth boxes) and a non-monotonic focusing mechanism that concentrates learning on bounding boxes with moderate prediction quality.
+This approach has not previously been used for SAR vessel detection.